agentmodels/agentmodels.org/chapters/02-webppl.md

 ---
 layout: chapter
-title: "Overview of WebPPL: the language of this tutorial"
+title: "Probabilistic programming in WebPPL"
-description: "WebPPL is a functional subset of Javascript with primitives for sampling from random variables and for Bayesian inference."
+description: "WebPPL, the language used in this tutorial, is a functional subset of Javascript with primitives for sampling from random variables and for Bayesian inference."
 is_section: false
 ---